What can you afford? - First time buyer

 What is a Lifetime ISA?

-A Lifetime ISA (LISA) is a tax-efficient way to save money for your first home or for retirement.
-A LISA can be opened by anyone aged between 18 and 39 and you can use it to save up to £4,000 annually.
-The benefit is that the government will add a bonus - an extra 25%, up to £1000, depending on your contributions.
+A Lifetime ISA (LISA) is a tax-efficient savings account designed to help you buy your first home or save for retirement.
+If you’re aged between 18 and 39, you can open a LISA and contribute up to £4,000 each tax year.
+The government will then add a 25% bonus – up to £1000 - to boost your savings.

 How do Lifetime ISAs work?

-• You can open more than one LISA, but you can only pay into one in each tax year
+• You can only pay into one LISA per tax year

-• You can take out a Lifetime ISA or Stocks and Shares Lifetime ISA, or have a combination of both
+• You can open a Lifetime ISA or Stocks and Shares Lifetime ISA, but only contribute to one each year

-• You can pay into a standard Cash ISA and a Lifetime ISA in the same year
+• You can also pay into a Cash ISA in the same tax year

 Get a conveyancing quote